Igglybuff/awesome-piracy/readme.md

 - [ripme](https://github.com/RipMeApp/ripme) A album/video downloader with support for over 80 sites
 - [rdcli](https://github.com/ston3o/rdcli) The simple way to download and unrestrict DDL files, torrents and magnets using Real-Debrid
 - [get_iplayer](https://github.com/get-iplayer/get_iplayer) A utility for downloading TV and radio programmes from BBC iPlayer
-- [MEGAsync](https://mega.nz/sync) Easy automated synchronisation between your computer and your MEGA account.
+- [MEGAsync](https://mega.nz/sync) Easily automated synchronization between your computer and your MEGA account.
 Can stream Mega videos directly.
-- [wget](https://www.gnu.org/software/wget/) `wget` is a free and open source tool for downloading files using HTTP, HTTPS, FTP and FTPS.
+- [wget](https://www.gnu.org/software/wget/) `wget` is a free and open source tool for downloading files using HTTP, HTTPS, FTP, and FTPS.
 It can be easily called from scripts, cronjobs, terminals without X-Windows support, etc.
 - [wget - a noob's guide](https://chris.partridge.tech/data/wget-noobs.pdf) Beginner guide on how to use `wget`
-- [wget for Windows](https://eternallybored.org/misc/wget/) A command-line utility for retrieving files using HTTP, HTTPS and FTP protocols.
+- [wget for Windows](https://eternallybored.org/misc/wget/) A command-line utility for retrieving files using HTTP, HTTPS, and FTP protocols.
 - [curl](https://en.wikipedia.org/wiki/CURL) `curl` is a command-line tool for downloading data using a variety of protocols.
 Easily installable on most operating systems.
-- [FlixGrab](https://www.flixgrab.com/) FlixGrab+ is an unique application for downloading entire NetFlix serials, TV shows, documentaries, movies.
+- [FlixGrab](https://www.flixgrab.com/) FlixGrab+ is a unique application for downloading entire NetFlix serials, TV shows, documentaries, movies.

 ### Custom Google Search Engines
 - [FileChef](http://filechef.com/) These all